FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/epic-details.md

     *   Role assignment system for different member responsibilities

 #### **Story: Shared 'Party Stash'**
-**As a** party member, **I want** access to a shared space for notes and resources, **so that** we can easily collaborate.
+**As a** party member, **I want** access to a shared space for notes and resources with granular permission controls, **so that** we can collaborate effectively while maintaining content security.

 *   **Acceptance Criteria:**
-    *   Shared repository for notes, documents, and study materials
+    *   Shared repository for notes, documents, and study materials with 1GB storage limit per party
-    *   Version control system tracks changes and contributor history
+    *   Version control system tracks changes with contributor attribution and rollback capability
-    *   Permission system controls read/write access for different content types
+    *   Permission system implements three levels: View-only, Contributor, Editor
+    *   Party Leader can assign permissions per member and per content type
-    *   Integration with individual Arsenal systems for easy sharing
+    *   Integration with individual Arsenal systems allows one-click sharing to party stash
-    *   Search and organization tools for shared content discovery
+    *   Search functionality includes full-text search across all shared content
+    *   Content organization supports folders, tags, and custom categories
-    *   Collaborative editing capabilities for shared documents
+    *   Collaborative editing supports real-time multi-user editing with conflict resolution
+    *   Content deletion requires confirmation and creates 30-day recovery window
+    *   Activity log tracks all stash interactions for accountability and audit purposes

 #### **Story: Forming a Study Party**
 **As a** student, **I want** to create or join a 'Party' with other students, **so that** I can collaborate, share knowledge, and study together.